 Mshikamano Women’s Cooperative

-Mshikamano (‘Solidarity’ in Swahili) was founded in Mkalanga in 2020, and currently has seven members.
+Mshikamano (“Solidarity” in Swahili) was founded in Mkalanga in 2020, and currently has ten members.
 It produces baskets, protective face masks and soap, and hopes to start producing local fabrics.
 The group voted in the chairperson and secretary, and formed a group constitution defining the criterion for membership, fines for being late or absent from group meetings, and the rights and responsibilities of all members.

 Tunaweza Women’s Cooperative

-Tunaweza (‘We Can’ in Swahili) in Ukwega Village currently has twelve members, including a chairwoman, secretary, and treasurer, also formed in 2020, and is currently focusing its efforts on basketry.
+Tunaweza (“We can” in Swahili) of Ukwega Village currently has nine members, including a chairwoman, secretary, and treasurer, also formed in 2020, and is currently focusing its efforts on basketry.
 They also received a loan of 32,250 Tanzanian shillings from the Upendo group in order to start making baskets to sell in Ukwega and Iringa – the largest nearby city.
-They also hope to start producing liquid soap, especially since Ukwega is far from the villages where the others co-ops are selling soap.
+They have also produced liquid soap, for the villages that are out of the market are of the other co-ops.

 Women-Defined Objectives Sustain Success